 SharkBite fittings are a patented product used by homeowners all over.
-If you don’t know what SharkBite fittings are, these remarkable devices join copper, CPVC, or PEX pipes together without the use of solder, glue, or even clamps.
-In fact, these fittings have little stainless steel teeth that clam down onto the inserted pipe.
+These remarkable devices join copper, CPVC, or PEX pipes together without the use of solder, glue, or even clamps.
+In fact, these fittings have little stainless-steel teeth that clamp down onto the inserted pipe.

 A bad seal may be why your SharkBite fitting is leaking

-Because SharkBite fittings have little stainless steel teeth on the inside, you’ll have to remove them with a specialty tool that can be purchased at most home improvement stores.
+Because SharkBite fittings have little stainless-steel teeth on the inside, you’ll have to remove them with a specialty tool that can be purchased at most home improvement stores.
 If you don’t have this tool, and you don’t want to spend the money on it, there’s another way.

 Now, you’ll want to place two fingers in the middle of the fitting while still holding your wrench in place.
 Pinch your fingers and the wrench together.
 The idea here is to push in the cufflink.
 By pressing in the cufflink, the steel teeth on the inside will release, and you’ll be able to pull your pipe out.
 Here is a video on how to remove a SharkBite fitting.

-Once you have removed the pipe, inspect both the end and the inside of it for damage.
+Once you have removed the pipe, inspect both the end and the inside for damage.
 You’ll also want to inspect the fitting as well.
 If you don’t see anything wrong, reinsert the pipe into the fitting.
 Although you don’t need a tool to do this, the SharkBite Deburr and Gauge Tool will help you deburr and measure the depth of the pipe.
-The recommended length you should insert your pipe into the fitting is a 15/16-inch insertion depth for a ½-inch pipe.
+The recommended length you should insert your pipe into the fitting is 15/16-inch depth for a ½-inch pipe.
 It works best if you mark the length with a permanent marker for accuracy.

 Another thing that can cause a bad seal is painting your pipes.
-The dried paint can press up against the cufflink part of the fitting and cause the seal to weaken and leak water.
+The dried paint can press up against the cufflink part of the fitting and cause the seal to weaken and then leak water.
 To fix this issue, you’ll want to turn off your home’s water and then disconnect the pipe from the fitting.

 Once the pipe has been disconnected, remove all the paint near the end of the pipe with a quality paint stripper.
 Most home improvement stores have a wide array of options.
 Sand paper also works well, but it requires a little elbow grease.
 Once you have removed the paint, you can then insert your pipe back into the fitting and turn your home’s water source back on.